vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/1_Mantra_Yoga_And_Mantra_as_a_Karmic_Tool/02_Mantra_and_Classical_Yoga.md

 Focusing on a particular mantra – particularly holding to a bija mantra – is one of the main methods of dharana or yogic concentration.
 Continuously directing the mantra to a particular location like the tip of the nose or to a particular chakra turns it into a dharana practice.
 Very helpful in this regard is ‘Mantra Drishti’ or the gaze of the mantra, in which one concentrates one’s gaze along with the mantra, particularly on sites in the body like the heart, the third eye, the navel or the base of the spine.
 As asana controls the body and pranayama controls the breath, so mantra controls the mind, not artificially but through a natural development of energy and attention.
 Mantra maintains the strength and integrity of our mental field, so that the mind no longer wanders off or loses its composure.
 Mantra sustains the proper circulation of energies in the sphere of the mind, so that we are no longer vulnerable to external conditioning which, after all, is based largely on reactive patterns of words and names.

 Just as asanas place the body in a calm and relaxed state, so mantras puts the mind into a steady and relaxed state for meditation.
-For example, repeating the mantra *Oæ *has the same calming and uplifting affect upon the mind and heart that the lotus pose does for the body.
+For example, repeating the mantra *Oṁ *has the same calming and uplifting affect upon the mind and heart that the lotus pose does for the body.

 ## Mantra Meditation